BroadbandForum/data-model-template/specification/index.md

 ## Introduction

-The CWMP Device Type XML Schema [@XML-Schema-Primer], or DT Schema, is used for describing a device's supported data model.
+The CWMP Device Type XML Schema [@REC-xmlschema-0], or DT Schema, is used for describing a device's supported data model.

 DT Schema instance documents can contain the following: